Here’s Everything You Need to Know About Merida Airport (MID Airport)

 If you’re wondering How early should I arrive to Merida Airport for my flight? — 75 to 90 minutes should suffice.
 For international flights, I do 75 minutes with a carry-on, and 90 minutes with a checked bag.

-✈️ Merida Airport Fun Fact: The most common planes that fly to Merida are Boeing 737 and Airbus A320, though it can also accommodate airplanes as large as a Boeing 747 and Boeing 777.
+✈️ Merida Airport Fun Fact: The most common planes that fly to Merida are Boeing 737 and Airbus A320, though they can also accommodate airplanes as large as a Boeing 747 and Boeing 777.

 Merida Airport Guide